Posted on

 Possible heading example

-In the code below, the heading text is between a heading 2 HTML element.
-This means the heading will show up in an assistive technology user’s heading list, so they can hear and navigate to it.
+In the code below, the heading text is between a h2 HTML element.
+This means the heading shows up in an assistive technology user’s heading list, so they can hear and navigate to it.

 <h2>Possible heading</h2>